Proximate Contact by Noah Milligan

 Noah Milligan's debut novel, An Elegant Theory, was shortlisted for the Horatio Nelson Fiction Prize and a finalist for Foreword Review's 2016 Book of the Year.
 He is a graduate of the MFA program at the University of Central Oklahoma, and his short fiction has appeared in Windmill: The Hofstra University Journal of Literature and Art, Rathalla Review, MAKE Literary Magazine, Storyscape Literary Journal, and elsewhere.

-Get to know Noah by checking out our exclusive interview with him on the Orson’s Publishing blog.
+Be sure to check out our exclusive interview with Noah on the Orson’s Publishing blog.